fantrove/fantrove.github.io/README.md

-## ❤️ Support FanTrove Hub
+## ❤️ Support FanTrove
-FanTrove Hub is developed without any funding, and the developer has taken on the entire project independently.
+FanTrove is developed without any funding, and the developer has taken on the entire project independently.
 If you find this website useful or appreciate the work being done, you can show your support here:

 <a href="https://www.patreon.com/LedpAeroWings"><img alt="Support me on Patron" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/donate/patreon-singular_vector.svg"></a>